Coronavirus: U.S. Enters 'Quarantine Life' As Many Schools And Businesses Close

 Colorado: anyone who skied at resorts in past week should self-isolate

-Citing concerns that community transmission is increasing, the Colorado Department of Public Health and Environment says anyone who visited areas that include the state's most popular ski resorts, such as Vail, Aspen and Breckenride, should self-isolate whether they have COVID-19 symptoms or not.
+Citing concerns that community transmission is increasing, the Colorado Department of Public Health and Environment says anyone who visited areas that include the state's most popular ski resorts, such as Vail, Aspen and Breckenridge, should self-isolate whether or not they have COVID-19 symptoms.

 The recommendation applies to the counties of Eagle, Summit, Pitkin and Gunnison.

-"We're seeing extensive outbreaks in these communities," said Rachel Herlihy, State Epidemiologist.
+"We're seeing extensive outbreaks in these communities," said Rachel Herlihy, state epidemiologist.

+Colorado has at least 131 coronavirus cases; the state says its lab has completed 758 tests since it started testing on Feb.
+28.

 U.S. coronavirus cases rise